TDiblik/KeyXpert/README.md

 ### Publishing

-TODO
+1. Run `./release.sh` from project directory root.
+   - Make sure to bump the version inside of the release script.
+2. `git add .`
+3. `git commit -m "[Chore] Bump version to vX.X.X"`
+4. `git tag vX.X.X`
+5. `git push origin master --tag`
+6. Create new release and drop the generated .msi inside of it.

 ### TODOs

-- Create nice looking README so the project looks more legit
-- Write tests for mapper_service (Before making future/breaking changes to it).
+- Write tests for mapper_service (sometime in the future, before making major future/breaking changes to it).

 ## Limitations / Notes